-Not only is this cool 1960s building in the heart of historic Lecce a delightful stylistic surprise, but the hybrid concept of a cozy B&B and a workshop that celebrates art and design is unconvential and modern.
+Not only is this cool 1960s building in the heart of historic Lecce a delightful stylistic surprise, but the hybrid concept of a cozy B&B and a workshop that celebrates art and design is unconventional and modern.
 We like the fun vintage details and original works of art.
 Read more about its whimsical murals in our Journal section here.

 Lecce, Italy.
 Nearest Airport: Salento International Airport (30 mins)

 Click for more small luxury hotels, boutique hotels at BoutiqueHomes.